arnfred/covid-19/README.md

 ![UK Covid-19 Plot](/plots/uk.png)

 The Figure contains three plots, the leftmost showing the development in total cases of Covid-19, while the two figures to the right plot the daily cases (top) and deaths (bottom).
 On all plots I've marked a few policy events with a vertical line.
 The dashed line of the same colour shows after which point we'd hope to see changes in the numbers based on the policy beginning to appear.
-The gap in days between the policy and start of effect is 12 days for confirmed cases and 16 days for deaths.
+The gap in days between the policy and start of effect is 12 days for confirmed cases and 16 days for deaths on average.
+That means that we might see effects of a policy change before the dotted line, but that most of the effect of it should happen after.
 For more information about these numbers, see the [about the data section](#about-the-data).

 At the top of the plots I've marked the different phases the countries have taken to curtail the spread of the virus.
 I've found it useful because the confirmed cases only makes sense when considering how the government were testing people.
+It's been difficult to dig up the testing practices of different countries, and in many countries different parts of the country have taken different approaches at different times, so take these phases with a grain of salt.

 # Analysis
 I'll include plots from a few different countries here and jot down some thoughts if there's things standing out to me.